ankanmitra2002/IPL-Match-Winning-Probability-Predictor/README.md

 This application predicts the probability of winning for IPL (Indian Premier League) cricket matches based on various inputs related to the ongoing match.
 It uses a machine learning model to provide real-time predictions, helping fans and analysts estimate the chances of their favorite team winning.

+## Model Description

+This app uses Logistic Regression model to predict the probabilities

 ## Features

 - **Team Selection**: Choose the batting and bowling teams from a list of IPL teams.